uoitwebteam/xmodule/README.md

 Documentation
 =============

+__General usage how-tos can be found in the [wiki of this repository](../../wiki).
+The pages of the wiki are also presented in a single document inside [usage.md](/usage.md) for quick access.__

-...is still pending, but in the meantime there are some very basic auto-generated docs that can be found in the [`/docs`](/docs) folder of this repository.
+_Full class documentation is still pending_, but in the meantime there are some very basic auto-generated docs that can be found in the [`/docs`](/docs) folder of this repository.
 Documentation can be regenerated or viewed using the included Composer scripts:

 ```sh
 # regenerate